Posting conversion details to Microsoft (Bing) Ads

 - This will work if you run your own offers and have access to the page HTML code, but it won’t work if you run offers from Affiliate Networks.

-In order to overcome this limitation and to be able to see your conversions in Bing Ads even when using an Affiliate Network, we have introduced an automatic process of uploading conversion data to Bing Ads, without using the Bing tracking pixel.
+In order to overcome this limitation and to be able to see your conversions in Microsoft (Bing) Ads even when using an Affiliate Network, we have introduced an automatic process of uploading conversion data to Microsoft (Bing) Ads, without using the Bing tracking pixel.

-- This method doesn’t use the Bing API either, so we will NOT ask for your Bing Ads account credentials.
+- This method doesn’t use the Bing API either, so we will NOT ask for your Microsoft (Bing) Ads account credentials.

 - You only need to make a few configuration settings once, then the process will run automatically for you.